build-on-aws/content/tutorials/application-integration-patterns/01-request-response-with-api-gateway/index.md

 Now open and explore the stack details.
 In  the **Resources** tab you can see that it has deployed **CDKMetadata**, which are some configuration details for the stack.

-## Step 2 - Create and deploy the API
+## Step 2 - Create and Deploy the API

 Once everything has been set up, you can create your first real resource.